 Once you have paid off several accounts, then you can review your financial situation and decide if closing one account would be a good idea.
-After all, you don't want a lot of unused credit either as it can impact your ability to borrow for a home or car loan; and it's harder to keep track of multiple cards/accounts as well.
-Susan worked hard to reduce her debt which in turn improved her ratio and ratings:
+After all, you don’t want a lot of unused credit either as it can impact your ability to borrow for a home or car loan; and it’s harder to keep track of multiple cards/accounts as well.
+Susan worked with Sky Blue Credit to reduce her debt which in turn improved her ratio and ratings:

 When I began to contemplate the purchase of my own home, I read everything I could and soon learned what lenders wanted to see.

 I found that my having three open, active credit accounts in good standing was viewed for payment (history) and balance control (debt ratio).
 The bank told me anything more than that is frowned upon as a high risk.

 They were also glad to see I did not close unused accounts down as they contained a lengthy credit history.
 I also had a good record of making payments on time or early.